Unlock the power of alternative medicine

 What is integrative or functional medicine branding?

-Integrative and functional approaches combine standard medicine with evidence‑informed lifestyle, nutritional, and mind‑body strategies.
+Integrative and functional approaches combine standard medicine with evidence‑informed lifestyle, nutritional and mind‑body strategies.
 They emphasise prevention and personalised plans.
 When seeking integrative care, look for licensed clinicians who collaborate with medical teams and follow clinical guidelines.

 How does Traditional Chinese Medicine (TCM) and acupuncture work in simple terms?